Skip to content ↓

 What's assessed:

-• 7–9 minutes (Foundation Tier) + preparation time
+• Foundation tier: 7–9 minutes + 15 minutes' supervised preparation time.

-• 60 marks (for each of Foundation Tier and Higher Tier)
+• 50 marks (for each of Foundation tier and Higher tier).

-The format is the same at Foundation Tier and Higher Tier, but with different stimulus questions for the Photo card and different stimulus materials for the Role-play.
-The timings are different too:
+• The format is the same at Foundation and Higher tier, but with different stimulus materials for the Role-play and Reading aloud task.

 Paper 3: Reading